Why I'm Running

 Arlingtonians expect their government to deliver these essential community services, programs and facilities on time and on budget.
-In my nearly four years of serving you, our wonderfully diverse communities—from Crystal City to Dover-Crystal, from Douglas Park to Donaldson Run, and from Arlington Mill to Arlington Forest—have made clear to me that residents expect their Board members to know their communities and to focus on problem-solving, not partisan politics.
+In my nearly four years of serving you, our wonderfully diverse communities have made clear to me that residents expect their Board members to know their communities and to focus on problem-solving, not partisan politics.

 I am keeping my commitments to you that I pledged four years ago.
 But while we have made progress, we still have a way to go.
 At the County Board’s annual New Year’s organizational meeting on January 2, 2018, I presented my vision for Arlington’s community-centered government by focusing on three key areas: